pizzaandcoffee/Geekbot.php/Docs/API.md

 # The API

+-- **OUTDATED DUE TO CODE RESTRUCTURING, WILL BE UPDATED AS SOON AS IT'S FINISHED** --

 We created Geekbot to make bot development for discord easier.
 For this we made an API with useful tools for you to use.

 When an argument is called `$message` the message object is meant.